-The main goal of being a chaperone for a school field trip is to not lose the children.
+The main goal of being a chaperone with a charter bus for a school field trip is to not lose the children.
 Make sure to count the number of children you are responsible for and learn their names and faces.
 You should have a good memory to be able to keep up with the kids you are chaperoning.
 You won’t be able to avoid chaos on a field trip, so you want to at least make sure everyone is together and accounted for.

 Children roam and wander off but it isn’t difficult to miss when a little one scurries off, especially if you are paying attention and keeping up with your duties and responsibilities as a chaperone.